o3de/o3de.org/content/docs/tools-ui/uidev-control-gallery.md

 ---
 # Lumberyard Qt control gallery tool<a name="uidev-control-gallery"></a>

-Use the **Amazon Qt Control Gallery** tool to see the Amazon Lumberyard custom Qt widget library in action\.
+Use the **Amazon Qt Control Gallery** tool to see the Open 3D Engine custom Qt widget library in action\.
 There, you will find sample code and working examples of selected components\.

 ![\[image\]](/images/tools-ui/amazon-qt-control-gallery.jpg)